auerlab/biolibc/README.md

 scientists who don't have time to master the complexities of C++.

-Structures are treated as classes, with access functions or macros provided, to applications should not access data members directly.
+Structures are treated as classes, with access functions or macros provided, so applications should not access data members directly.
 Since the C language cannot enforce this, it's up to application programmers to exercise self-discipline.